aimat-lab/cluster-hyperopt-tutorial/Tutorial.md

     Move this file to the correct location, described above.

 ### Section 6

-To have access sigopt from the server you need the API Token and Development Token.
+To get value suggestions for the hyperparameters from SIGOPT, cluster_hyperopt needs the API Tokens.
 We create a file ```sigopt_token``` where we store those tokens.
 You can create this file in a location of your choice on the BWUniCluster: